Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights - NewsBreak

 Jets stats and trends

-- New York is 2-1 against the spread and 2-1 overall when the team scores more than 22.8 points.
+- New York is 2-1 against the spread and 2-1 overall in games when it scores more than 22.8 points.

-- The Jets have turned the ball over 12 more times (24 total) than the Eagles have forced a turnover (12) this season.
+- The Jets have turned the ball over 24 times this season, 12 more turnovers than the Eagles have forced (12).

 Home and road insights

-- New York has covered the spread twice at home, and is 2-3 overall there, this season.
+- New York has two wins against the spread, and is 2-3 overall, at home this year.

-- In five home games this season, New York has hit the over three times.
+- New York has gone over the total in three of five home games this season.

-- This season on the road, Philadelphia is 4-3 against the spread and 4-3 overall.
+- Philadelphia is 4-3 overall, and 4-3 against the spread, in away games.

-- This season, in seven road games, Philadelphia has gone over the total three times.
+- This season, in seven road games, Philadelphia has hit the over three times.

 Powered by Data Skrive.